Indonesian Forest Rangers

 The Indonesian Forest Rangers (Polisi Kehutanan Indonesia, abbreviated "Polhut") is a park ranger civil service within the Ministry of Environment and Forestry of Indonesia.
 It serves on a national and regional level in the country.
 Polhut is a dedicated unit in the Ministry of Environment and Forestry to preserve and protect forest within its authority given by law in forestry and wildlife.
 Despite having the word "Polisi", translated as "police", on its name, Polhut is not part of the Indonesian National Police (Polri).

 History

+Dutch colonial rule

 Before the colonization period of the Netherlands (before 1592), there was no dedicated unit acting as park ranger.
 However, the function was already covered in customary law and local culture and tradition in preserving and protection forest and its wildlife; these were already done from generation to generation.